The tools of the trade

 GoPro

-To achieve maximum flexibility and quality, I therefore recommend models from the HERO11 upwards: the 8:7 sensor and 10-bit color indeed ensure excellent results.
-In particular, the 8:7 format, which is almost square, captures a very wide portion of the scene, offering great versatility in editing and allowing clips to be cropped both vertically, for social media, and horizontally, for YouTube or websites.
+To achieve maximum flexibility and quality, I recommend models from the HERO11 onwards: the 8:7 sensor and 10-bit color indeed guarantee excellent results.
+In particular, the almost-square 8:7 format captures a very wide portion of the scene, offering great versatility in editing and allowing clips to be cropped both vertically, for social media, and horizontally, for YouTube or websites.

 Protective housing